ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Cookie/Index.rst

 ..  confval:: cookie_expires_after_days

     :type: integer
-    :Default: 0
+    :Default: 60

     **Condition:** `storage_method == 'cookie'`

-    You can also set a custom expiration time for the Klaro cookie.
-By default, it will expire after 60 days.
+    You can set a custom expiration time for the Klaro consent cookie.
 Only relevant if `storageMethod` is set to `cookie`.